-In most cases, a stye will begin to disappear on its own in a couple days.
+In most cases, a stye will begin to disappear on its own in a couple of days.
 In the meantime, you may be able to relieve the pain or discomfort of a stye by applying a warm washcloth to your eyelid.

-Signs and symptoms of a stye include:
+Symptoms of a stye include:

 Another condition that causes inflammation of the eyelid is a chalazion.
-A chalazion occurs when there’s a blockage in one of the small oil glands near the eyelashes.
+A chalazion happens when there’s a blockage in one of the small oil glands near the eyelashes.
 Unlike a stye, a chalazion usually isn’t painful and tends to be most prominent on the inner side of the eyelid.
 Treatment for both conditions is similar.

 To prevent eye infections: